Hardware

 Generic ring-oscillator

-On FPGA ring-oscillators a made of Lookup-tables (LUT): one LUT2 for the NAND, several LUT1 for the inverters (or buffers).
+In FPGA implementations, ring oscillators are composed of Lookup Tables (LUTs): one LUT2 for the NAND gate and several LUT1 units for the inverters (or buffers).

-It is crucial to give the synthesis tool specific constraints to allow combinatorial loops.
-The place and route tool also need physical constraints in order to guarantee the quality of the signal (mainly to limit crosstalks from other parts of the design through the cells or nets).
+It is essential to provide the synthesis tool with specific constraints to enable combinatorial loops.
+Additionally, the place and route tool requires physical constraints to ensure signal integrity, particularly to minimize crosstalk from other parts of the design via cells or nets.

-• the digitizer block, that responsible of clock-domain-crossing (RO to system clock), is close to the rings,
+• The digitizer block, responsible for clock-domain crossing (from RO to system clock), is positioned near the ring oscillators.

-• the ditital noise block is isolated by a forbidden area all around.
+• The digital noise block is surrounded by a forbidden area to ensure isolation.

 Digital noise place and route

-All the constraints are given in the file constraints.xdc located in hardware/config/digitalnoise.
-This file is generated by a script, detailed in the digital noise configuration section.
+All constraints are defined in the constraints.xdc file, located in hardware/config/digitalnoise.
+This file is generated by a script, as detailed in the digital noise configuration section.

 Digitizer